-There’s no doubt about it that the clothing and fashion industry are at the forefront of the debate around climate change and sustainability.
+There’s no doubt about it that the clothing and fashion industry are at the forefront of the .
 Collectively, it is responsible for 1.2 billion tonnes of greenhouse emissions each year - more than the aviation and global shipping industries combined.
 As consumers become more aware of climate change and eager to protect the environment, they’ll research products to see if they’re sustainable, particularly eco-friendly clothing, including t-shirts and other items.

 While the debate continues about how society manages this looming problem, the clothing industry has begun taking substantial action and appears not to be shunning its responsibility.
-Many of the UK's favourite fashion brands are driving the advancement of reusable technology and waste management as well as assigning huge budgets to help raise awareness of the issue.
+Many of the UK's favourite fashion brands are driving the advancement of reusable technology and waste management, as well as assigning huge budgets to help raise awareness of the issue.
 There are more sustainable fashion brands than ever before.

 Are the Biggest Brands the Biggest Burden?

-Sports brands have never been more popular in the UK.
-The estimated value of the sports apparel and footwear market in the United Kingdom has been growing at an impressive rate since 2015 and looks set to be worth 66.6 billion euros by 2020.
+The estimated value of the and footwear market in the United Kingdom has been growing at an impressive rate since 2015 and looks set to be worth 66.6 billion Euros by 2020.
 But with sales on the rise, what could this mean for the leading brands' environmental credentials?
 Inevitably, more clothing being sold means more waste.

 Not necessarily.
-In fact, far from being bad news, there are notable positives.
-Sports companies care greatly about how they are perceived and being a force for sustainability plays a significant role in many of their brand campaigns.
-Adidas, a name synonymous with UK sport and high-street fashion, has taken significant steps to state its contribution to a more sustainable future - their popular Ultraboost range is made with 100% recycled material.
+Far from being bad news, there are notable positives.
+Sports companies care greatly about how they are perceived, and being a force for sustainability plays a considerable role in many of their brand campaigns. , a name synonymous with UK sport and high-street fashion, has taken significant steps to state its contribution to a more sustainable future - their popular Ultraboost range is made with 100% recycled material.